jazzband/django-oauth-toolkit/docs/getting_started.rst

 Point your browser to http://127.0.0.1:8000/o/applications/register/ lets create an application.

-Fill the form as show in the screenshot below and before save take note of ``Client id`` and ``Client secret``, we will use it in a minute.
+Fill the form as show in the screenshot below and after saving take note of the ``client secret`` (possibly shown in the flash message) and the ``client ID``, we will use them both in a minute.

 If you want to use this application with OIDC and ``HS256`` (see :doc:`OpenID Connect <oidc>`), uncheck ``Hash client secret`` to allow verifying tokens using JWT signatures.
-This means your client secret will be stored in cleartext but is the only way to successfully use signed JWT's with ``HS256``.
+Unchecking that means your client secret will be stored on the server in cleartext but is the only way to successfully use signed JWT's with ``HS256``.

 .. note::
     ``RS256`` is the more secure algorithm for signing your JWTs.
 Only use ``HS256`` if you must.